Boise Child Custody Lawyer

 The “Best Interests of the Child” standard is a guiding principle used by Idaho courts to determine a child’s most favorable custody arrangement during divorce or separation proceedings.

 This standard assesses various factors to ensure the child’s welfare is the primary focus.
 For instance, in a recent case, the court considered the child’s preferences, depending on their age and maturity; the quality of the relationship between the child and each parent; the child’s adjustment to their home, school, and community environments; and the mental and physical health of the parents.
-These factors played a crucial role in the court’s decision, highlighting the importance of understanding the ‘Best Interests of the Child’ standard.

 The court also evaluates each parent’s ability to provide for the child’s emotional and developmental needs.
 This evaluation helps the court craft a custody arrangement that best supports the child’s overall growth and well-being.